 System performance cleanup and optimizing to boost the speed and power of your device.
 Some antivirus programs even remind you that your programs, drivers, and operating system need to be updated, and warn you of programs that could freeze your system as a part of their standard operating procedure.

 At-home Wi-Fi monitoring, which can let you know exactly what devices are on your personal wireless network.
 Alerts for new connections can help you find any potential invaders in your private internet space.
 Some of these services even have GPS tracking in case any of your devices get stolen.

 Online account data leak monitoring can take all your accounts and check them against known data breaches.
 If your credentials have been stolen, you’ll be notified to help you take action.

 Virtual private network (VPN) services can give you a secure, encrypted internet “tunnel.”
-This allows you to safely and anonymously browse the internet — even on public Wi-Fi.
+This allows you to browse the internet safely and anonymously — even on a public Wi-Fi.

 What devices and operating systems does this software protect?
-Nowadays, many people at least own a smartphone and a computer.
+Nowadays, many people own a smartphone and a computer (or more devices).
 Your antivirus software may not be available across all the devices you’d like to protect.
-Some products like Kaspersky Security Cloud can cover multiple devices, whether they are PC, Mac, iOS, or Android.
+Some products can cover multiple devices, whether they are PC, Mac, iOS, or Android.

 Can this software protect my whole family?
 Your safety is only as strong as your network’s weakest link.
 Each member of your household can be an access point for criminals to breach your digital security.
-With both adults and young children using all types of devices, you’ll likely want a plan that guards many devices against any malicious activity.
-Products like Kaspersky Total Security can guard up to 10 devices on a single antivirus package.
+With both adults and young children using all types of devices, you’ll likely want a plan that guards many devices (in different ways) against any malicious activity.

 Does this software have more features than I’ll use?
 Be sure you’re getting a software package that has what you’ll need.
 You should be able to choose between multiple options to get the protection you require.